JimD006/Sprint-Review-and-Retrospective/README.md

 - How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
+Having a face-to-face meeting is the best way to interpret the requirements that the user wants in a program or project.
+This allows you to create user stories that outline what is needed, what the program will do, and how it will look.

 - How do I approach developing programs?
 What Agile processes do I hope to incorporate into my future development work?
+With a clear understanding of the Agile framework, including the roles of stakeholders, product owner, Scrum master, development team, and tester, I believe I have a solid foundation of how the process works from the top down.
+The approach varies depending on your role.
+The requirements of the project are the most important aspect, starting from what the stakeholder expects, which you can then implement through various processes.
+These processes include sprints, burndown boards (Kanban method), and effective team communication.
+I plan to incorporate these practices into my future development work now that I have a good understanding of them.

 - What does it mean to be a good team member in software development?
+Teamwork is always important in every facet of life, and in software development, it is essential.
+From communication with team members on the development team to the Scrum master being a good leader and the product owner ensuring that requirements are met through effective communication, everyone must communicate efficiently and ensure that impediments are overcome.
+This is only achievable with a good team that interacts with each other effectively.